 1. One Load of Laundry a Day

 I’m no longer tied down to several baskets of clean, unfolded clothes.
 I no longer feel guilty about not washing more loads.
-Instead I find freedom that all I’m “required” to do is one load a day.
-(I set my own requirements)
+Instead, I find freedom in all I’m “required” to do is one load a day.
+(I set my own requirements) 😉

-You can read all about my new system here but basically I gather all the dirty clothing in the morning, throw it all in to the wash, set the machine and press start.
-Later in the morning I switch to the dryer and then later in the day, I fold and put away that load.
+You can read all about my system here but basically, I gather all the dirty clothing in the morning, throw it all into the wash, set the machine and press start.
+Later in the morning, I switch to the dryer and then later in the day, I fold and put away that load.